curv3d/curv/examples/picker/README.md

 to GUI widgets (like sliders), that you can manipulate in the Viewer window.
 The shape animates in real time as you change parameter values.

+## GUI Changes
-Here is an example of how to declare a shape parameter that is bound to a graphical slider widget:
+The following program declares a shape parameter that is bound to a graphical slider widget:
 ```
   parametric {